XiaoqiMa/shapSD/README.md

 ## shapSD

 **shapSD** is an interpretable framework that enables to inspect variable influence in black box models through pattern mining.
-Despite the global interpretation and local interpretation, this framework provides a "pattern level" interpretation, which combines the local interpretation methods and the subgroup discovery technique.
+Despite the global interpretation and local interpretation, this framework provides a meso-level interpretation, which combines the local interpretation methods and the subgroup discovery technique.

 ### Global Interpretation methods